-- Items that must be permanently affixed in a home

-- Items that are too large to be transported by car

-- Furniture, storage containers, or organizational items

-- Accessories or parts for non-school-owned items

-- Amusement or water park tickets

-- Items or activities that may be deemed dangerous (zip lines, go-karts, etc)

-- Sectarian materials of any kind

-- Toys

-- Clothing or wearable items

-- Registration, competition, & uniform fees

-- Household tools or items

-- Any materials used to generate revenue
+- Items that must be permanently affixed in a home - Items that are too large to be transported by car - Furniture, storage containers, or organizational items - Accessories or parts for non-school-owned items - Amusement or water park tickets - Items or activities that may be deemed dangerous (zip lines, go-karts, etc) - Materials that are specifically sectarian in nature - Toys - Clothing or wearable items - Registration, competition, & uniform fees - Household tools or items - Any materials used to generate revenue

 Services include but are not limited to, fine arts classes, academic extension courses, physical education classes, tutoring, driver's education, dance lessons, music lessons, or any other service that requires an instructor-to-student interaction in either a virtual or in-person setting.
-All service providers must become approved Community Partners (vendors) and submit to fingerprinting and a background check for the safety of our students.
+All service providers must become an approved Expanded Learning with Community Partners and submit to fingerprinting and a background check for the safety of our students.
 Again, for high school students only, HSTs must make sure that a student's enrichment activities align with a course on their Independent Student Agreement.